Alex-Saber/Web_Dev_Final_Project/README.md

 ATAC was created by Alex Saber, Trung Nguyen, and Angelic Phan in a Full Stack Web Development class (CS 465P) taught by Caternia Paun.
 Our site offers a variety of games: Flappy Bird, Snake, and Space Invaders!.
 Users may either play without an account, or create one in order to keep track of your personal highscores.

-###DISCLAIMERS:
+### NEW UPDATE

+Starting Nov.
+10, 2020, our database will no longer be active or functioning due to the discontinuation of mLab's (a MongoDB provider) plugin on Heroku.
+Therefore, we will not be able to keep track of users or player scores.

+## Deployment

+We used Heroku for our deployment: http://ata-atac-arcade.herokuapp.com

-- use Google Chrome as your browser.
+- Use Google Chrome as your browser.
 There are issues with Safari and FireFox, and it has not been tested on Internet Explorer
-- our site is only compatible on Desktop
+- Our site is only compatible on Desktop

 ## Tools